Passive aggression is as annoying as it is common.

 Some present a relationship dance composed of a dominant partner and subversive, passive-aggressive one.

 If one of the parents is dominant and the other subservient, then some children are likely to develop some passive-aggressive personality traits.

 Because the children learn that powerful people shouldn’t be approached directly.

 Here’s a key sentence with which people learn passive-aggressiveness:

 Mother: OK, but let’s not tell your father

 With that, the child learns that people should not deal directly and honestly with authority, but are instead best served with underhanded tactics and going behind their backs.

 Passive Aggression Techniques

-Passive aggressive people use similar tehcniques which are at the same time signs of pasive aggression and, sometimes, their weapon of choice to attack others.
+Passive-aggressive people use similar techniques which are at the same time signs of passive aggression and, sometimes, their weapon of choice to attack others.

 Here are the main ones: